olegmack/cybersource-rest-client-php/docs/Api/UnifiedCheckoutCaptureContextApi.md

 # **generateUnifiedCheckoutCaptureContext**
-> string generateUnifiedCheckoutCaptureContext($generateUnifiedCheckoutCaptureContextRequest)
+> generateUnifiedCheckoutCaptureContext($generateUnifiedCheckoutCaptureContextRequest)

 Generate Unified Checkout Capture Context

 Generate a one-time use capture context used for the invocation of Unified Checkout.
-The Request wil contain all of the parameters for how Unified Checkout will operate within a client webpage.
-The resulting payload will be a JWT signed object that can be used to initiate Unified Checkout within a merchant web page
+The Request wil contain all of the paramiters for how Unified Chkcout will operate within a client webpage.
+The resulting payload will be a JWT signed object that can be used to initate Unified Checkout within a merchnat web page

 ### Example
 ```php